AbdelRahmanAziz2023/react-fundmental/README.md

+React Fundamentals Demo
+This project is a simple, visually appealing React application that introduces the core concepts of React.
+It demonstrates:

+Component-based architecture: The UI is split into reusable components for modularity and clarity.
+Tabbed content: Interactive tabs explain key React concepts like Components, JSX, Props, State, and Hooks.
+Pros section: Highlights the main advantages of using React, such as performance, reusability, and community support.
+Modern styling: Clean, responsive design using CSS for a professional look.
+The project is built with Vite for fast development and includes ESLint for code quality.
+It’s ideal for beginners learning React or as a template for educational purposes.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.